Commissioning Hard Edge glass art explained

 - Can you make me a picture of my house only in glass?

-- How big will it be?
+- How big should it be?

 - Will my Hard Edge glass art investment increase in value?